Connect with others who understand.

 Over-the-Counter Treatments

-Some people benefit from taking over-the-counter remedies, such as aspirin (Bayer) and ibuprofen (Advil), if they’re feeling aura symptoms or a migraine headache.
+Some people find relief from over-the-counter remedies, such as aspirin and ibuprofen, if they’re feeling aura symptoms or a migraine headache.

 Prescription Drugs

-Other medications include dihydroergotamine — such as Migranal, available as a nasal spray, and D.H.E.
-45, available as an injection.
-Dihydroergotamine can induce vomiting and nausea, which are migraine symptoms.
-Anti-nausea drugs like metoclopramide (Reglan) or prochlorperazine (such as Compro) can help with these symptoms.
+Other medications include dihydroergotamine, available as a nasal spray and an injection.
+Dihydroergotamine can cause vomiting and nausea, which are migraine symptoms.
+Anti-nausea medications can help manage these symptoms.

 Preventive Measures

-Doctors may suggest treatments as a preventive measure.
-Among them are:
+Doctors may suggest some treatments as a preventive measure, including:

-Finally, onabotulinumtoxinA (Botox) injections can stop some people from getting migraines.
+Finally, onabotulinumtoxinA (Botox) injections have been shown to help prevent migraine attacks in some people with chronic migraine.
 One member wrote, “I started Botox five years ago.
 It was amazing.
-I went almost three years with barely any migraines, and now just this year, mine started back up again.
+I went almost three years with barely any migraine episodes, and now just this year, they started back up again.
 But I still think the Botox is helping.”

-Have you experienced a migraine with aura?
-What were your aura symptoms?
-What treatments did you receive?
-Share your experiences in the comments below or on MyMigraineTeam.
+Have you experienced migraine attacks with visual symptoms like auras?
+What were your symptoms?
+What treatments have you tried?
+Share your experiences in the comments below or start a conversation by posting on your Activities page.

 Brian T. Horowitz is a graduate of Hofstra University in New York with a B.A. in English.
 He is a longtime health and technology journalist.
 Learn more about him here.